kuzudb/kuzu-blog/src/content/post/2025-06-10-entity-resolved-knowledge-graphs.md

 │ Abassin Badshah ┆ 6747548100436839873  ┆ GB      ┆ 3, Market Parade, 41 East Stre… │
 └─────────────────┴──────────────────────┴─────────┴─────────────────────────────────┘
 ```
+There are two records for this entity, with different addresses in the UK.

 ### Bulk-ingest data

-Kuzu can natively scan and copy from Polars DataFrames.
+During data ingestion, Kuzu can natively scan and copy from Polars DataFrames.
 There are several advantages to copying data
 directly from DataFrames:

 - There's no need to write out transformed data to external files -- under the hood, the Polars DataFrame object is